Kurdish women: Accounts of Western travellers

 European travelers sometimes noted the absence of veil, free association with males (such as strangers and guests), and female rulers.
 Vladimir Minorsky has reported several cases of Kurdish women running the affairs of their tribes.
 He met one of these female chiefs named Lady Adela in the region of Halabja in 1913.
 She was known for saving the lives of many British army officers during World War I and was awarded the title of Khan-Bahadur by the British commander.

 Kurdish women in Turkey

 Background and history

+In July 1880, Sheikh Ubeydullah criticised the Treaty of Berlin, stating "what is this I hear?
+That the Armenians are going to have an independent state in Van, and that the Nestorians are going to hoist the British flag and declare themselves British subjects?
+I will never permit it, even if I have to arm the women."

 In 1919, Kurdish women formed their first organization, the "Society for the Advancement of Kurdish Women", in Istanbul.

+Kurdish women participated in the Ararat rebellion, with an eyewitness stating that "the Kurds, whose women seemed all to carry babies on their backs and rifles in their hands, appeared to regard the fighting more as an amusement than anything else."
 During the revolts of 1925–1937, the army targeted Kurdish women, many of whom committed suicide to escape rape and abuse.

 The ascent to power of the Islamist conservative Justice and Development Party (AKP) in Turkey from 2002 brought with it a regressive agenda concerning women's role in society.
-President Recep Tayyip Erdogan infamously stated that "a woman who rejects motherhood, who refrains from being around the house, however successful her working life is, is deficient, is incomplete."
+President Recep Tayyip Erdogan stated that "a woman who rejects motherhood, who refrains from being around the house, however successful her working life is, is deficient, is incomplete."